Abnerpino/iptv_player/README.md

 ### IMPORTANT NOTE

-You must create your project in Firebase (and your database in FireStore) and link it to this project for it to work:
+You must create your project in Firebase (and your database in Firestore) and link it to this project for it to work:

 => Database: 'default'